 “Hey Siri, how will voice search change my life?”

 The proliferation of voice-activated devices has brought voice recognition technology into millions of homes.
 One in six people in the U.S. owned a smart speaker in early 2018 – representing 128 percent year-over-year growth — to say nothing of voice search on smartphones, computers and other connected devices.

-The conversational voice interface refers to any user interface that can receive and respond to verbal communication — just like talking with a real person.
+Conversational voice interfaces refer to any user interfaces that can receive and respond to verbal communication — just like talking with a real person.
 Anyone who asks their smartphone for driving directions, uses voice search to find a restaurant or tells their smart speaker to play a song has already embraced the voice-search interface.

 These kinds of voice-activated activities are just the beginning.
 The shift from keystroke to voice search will have significant impact on business across industries.
 Following are emerging trends in conversational voice interface — and how companies can position themselves to take advantage of this sea change.

 A faster, cheaper way to go to market